projectcapsule/capsule/docs/content/guides/pod-security.md

 Since the assigned `PodSecurityPolicy` explicitly disallows privileged containers, the tenant owner will see her request to be rejected by the Pod Security Policy Admission Controller.

 ## Pod Security Standards
-One of the issues with Pod Secury Policies is that it is difficult to apply restrictive permissions on a granular level, increasing security risk.
+One of the issues with Pod Security Policies is that it is difficult to apply restrictive permissions on a granular level, increasing security risk.
 Also the Pod Security Policies get applied when the request is submitted and there is no way of applying them to pods that are already running.
-For these, and other reasons, the Kubernetes community decided to deprecate the Pod Secury Policies.
+For these, and other reasons, the Kubernetes community decided to deprecate the Pod Security Policies.

-As the Pod Secury Policies get deprecated and removed, the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) is used in place.
+As the Pod Security Policies get deprecated and removed, the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) is used in place.
 It defines three different policies to broadly cover the security spectrum.
 These policies are cumulative and range from highly-permissive to highly-restrictive:

 - **Privileged**: unrestricted policy, providing the widest possible level of permissions.
 - **Baseline**: minimally restrictive policy which prevents known privilege escalations.